kedro-org/kedro-viz/inspection-adapter-tickets/FRONTEND_HANDOFF.md

 Both modes serve the same response shapes — fields just go missing in lite.
 The API contract is unchanged.

+One graph field degrades in lite mode: **`dataset_type`**.
+In full mode it is the resolved class path (`pandas.csv_dataset.CSVDataset`) exactly as today, so `shortTypeMapping` in `src/config.js` keeps matching and plotly/matplotlib nodes keep their plot/image icons.
+In lite mode no dataset class is imported, so `dataset_type` is the raw catalog string (`pandas.CSVDataset`); the mapping won't match and those nodes fall back to the generic data icon.
+If lite-mode icons matter, extend `shortTypeMapping` with the raw-string spellings (e.g. `plotly.PlotlyDataset`, `matplotlib.MatplotlibWriter`) — your call as part of Bucket B. In-memory (unregistered) datasets report `io.memory_dataset.MemoryDataset` in both modes.

 ## Backend status

 - `/api/main`, `/api/pipelines/{id}` — new-scheme IDs in both modes.